Draco-lang/Language-suggestions/Specification/ControlFlow.md

 ### Semantics

 Executing a `goto` means jumping the execution to the specified label.
-The jump can not jump into or our of the containing function (not even into contained or container functions).
+The jump can not jump into or out of the containing function (not even into contained or container functions).

 ### Usage in expressions